leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

   Have you ever wondered how some websites protect themselves from [DDoS attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack) or why we get status code [HTTP 429](https://tools.ietf.org/html/rfc6585#section-4) in response to calling some API (Ex: [GitHubAPI](https://developer.github.com/v3/)) too many times.
 The solution behind them is Rate limiting.

 ## What is Rate Limiting?
    Rate limiting is used to control the amount of incoming traffic to a service or an API.
 For example, an API limits 100 requests per user in an hour using a Rate Limiter.
 If you send more than 100 requests then you will recieve [TooManyRequests](https://tools.ietf.org/html/rfc6585#section-4) error.
-This way it can control incoming traffic as well as can mitigate the DDoS attacks.
+This way it controls incoming traffic as well as mitigates the DDoS attacks.

 ## Types of Rate Limiting
 1. **Server level Rate Limiting**